Omar-p/learning-notes/aws/aws.md

 - A VPC is created with a Default NACL
 - INBOUND and OUTBOUND rules have the implicit catch all  deny(\*) and rule that allow ALL traffic. <- reduce admin overhead.
-  - amazon perfer security group over NACLs.
+  - amazon prefer security group over NACLs.
 # Custom NACLs

 - can be created for a specific VPC and are initially associated with NO subnets.